-There are so many times when we (myself included) have our own agendas for giving — we want to give what WE want to give, whether or not it is useful, needed, or appreciated by the recipient.
+There are so many times when we (myself included) have our own agendas for giving — we want to give what WE want to give, whether or not it is useful, needed, or appreciated by the recipient because we like that feeling of being helpful, of being generous, of knowing we “did our part”.

-As you probably already know, I’m a HUGE advocate of purging, selling, and donating things we no longer need, use, want, or love.
-However, just because we don’t need, use, want, or love something does NOT mean our local donation center will want it either.
+I’m a huge advocate for decluttering, selling, and donating things we no longer need, use, want, or love.
+However, just because we don’t need, use, want, or love something does NOT mean our local donation center will need, use, want, or love it either.

-Please, if your stuff is trashed, if it doesn’t work, if it’s missing important pieces, or if it’s long-outdated technology, just put it in your own trash can or figure out how to recycle it.
+If your stuff doesn’t work, if it’s missing important pieces, if it’s ripped or torn, or if it’s outdated, just put it in your own trash or figure out how to recycle it.

 .